-- Touch Points: 100 employee/customer touchpoints with near ZERO updated systemization or processes to manage and run the business, projects, etc.
+- Touch Points: 100 employee/customer touch points with near ZERO updated systematization or processes to manage and run the business, projects, etc.

 - Attrition: The brand’s been successful for a decade or two like this, achieved decent brand recognition in their industry but aren’t expanding anymore.
 Meanwhile younger, savvier competitors are growing by leaps and bounds via digital.

 - Barrage: A weekly bombardment of potential customer data is sent in by salespeople, digital customer inquiries, in person questions, incoming/outgoing projects, mountains of “back and forth” emails, etc.

 Everything…being…done…through email.
 No quality data capture.
 No instant collaboration or messaging.
 No backlogs.
 No useful analytics in place.

 What you have is one big disorganized fight for time.

 How do you think this impacts the psychology of staff?
 And, in relation to all this, how would the inverse positively impact them if all of this were solved, streamlined and optimized?